Artemis II: Crew

-Artemis II will be crewed by four astronauts: commander Reid Wiseman, pilot Victor Glover, and mission specialist Christina Koch, all from NASA, along with mission specialist Jeremy Hansen from the Canadian Space Agency.
-On November 22, 2023, Jenni Gibbons was named as Hansen's backup, and on July 3, 2024, Andre Douglas was named backup for the three NASA astronauts.
+Artemis II was crewed by four astronauts: commander Reid Wiseman, pilot Victor Glover, and mission specialist Christina Koch, all from the NASA Astronaut Corps, along with mission specialist Jeremy Hansen from the Canadian Astronaut Corps.
+On November 22, 2023, Jenni Gibbons was named as Hansen's backup, and on July 3, 2024, Andre Douglas was named as the backup for the three NASA astronauts.
+Glover became the first person of color, Koch the first woman, Wiseman the oldest person, and Hansen the first non-American to travel around the Moon.
+This mission was Hansen's first spaceflight.
+Hansen and Gibbons, both Canadians, were selected by the Canadian Space Agency as part of a 2020 treaty between the United States and Canada that facilitated the participation of Canadian astronauts in the Artemis program.
+This mission broke the record for the most people in deep space at once, set at three during Apollo 8 in December 1968.

-Glover will become the first person of color, Koch the first woman, and Hansen the first non-American to travel to the Moon.
-Hansen and Gibbons, both from Canada, were selected by the Canadian Space Agency as part of a 2020 treaty between the United States and Canada that facilitated their participation in the Artemis program.
+Rise, a zero-gravity indicator plush toy onboard Artemis II with the astronauts, was designed by 8-year-old Lucas Ye.